 Then there are the locations.
 One of our local Gyms isn't in a place you can get to.
 We don't know how Pokemon Go's locations were put together, but we guess it was some sort of location scraper that used online sources to collect data and images of places.
 But in the real world, you'll find some of these locations are behind fences, on private property, or for us, on a building site.

-Pokemon Go has already made its mark on the landscape.
-It comes at a time when many people wanted a distraction from the turmoil of the real world and Pokemon Go whisks you away on a flight of fancy.
+Pokemon Go has made its mark on the landscape.
+It arrived at a time when many people wanted a distraction from the turmoil of the real world and Pokemon Go whisked us all away on a flight of fancy.

 Exploring, collecting and catching is exciting, and being able to do that in that outdoors, on your feet, wherever you happen to be that day, is part of the magic, whether you're young or old, in a group or on your own.

 For many, the battles and occupying the Gyms will be the game, especially for those with a Gym on their doorstep.
 It's about dominating, owning your territory and leaving your mark, but some might simply find they're too far from a Gym to ever really exploit that side of the game.
 It's a social game that doesn't leave you chatting to strangers via some chat app, but swapping tips with real people, in the real world.

 Pokemon Go has been 2016.
 While the furore may have subsided, it's still a game that's captured the imagination of many, it's boosted the Pokemon crazy once again, enthralling a new generation of players, both young and old.
 We're all now waiting for the next influx of Pokemon characters, in a game that, for many, still has the appeal that it did on launch day.